Coloring ideas for Pufferfish

 Pufferfish are often light yellow, brown, or green with spots or stripes, but yours can be as wild as your imagination.
 Try using sunny yellow for the body, orange or pink for the fins, and blue or purple for the eyes.
 You can also add glittery dots or bold zigzags to the spiky parts!
 For the background, draw coral reefs, little fishy friends, or even a treasure chest hidden in the sand.
 You might even want to add some bubbles, seaweed, or a jellyfish drifting by!

-On the back of the page, why not try writing some fun facts about the pufferfish, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the pufferfish, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Pufferfish?